1. Overview

 |

-The host device maybe an Arduino boards (Figure 2) or MCUs, or even PC via USB-UART(TTL) which can interact with BunHMI easily.
+The host device can be an Arduino board (Figure 2), an MCU, or even a PC via USB-UART (TTL), which can easily interact with BunHMI.

-You have to cross Tx & Rx signal between Host and BunHMI display.
+You must cross the Tx and Rx signals between the host and the BunHMI display:

 -